Mishakaveli1994/ResonanzWebApp/README.md

   those cases

-* The addresses are converted to lower case and spaces are removed as this provides optimizations for the next step
+* The addresses are converted to lower case as this provides optimizations for the next step

 * Perform `fuzzy-matching` - an actions that uses the `Levenshtein Distance` measuring algorithm, to calculate the